baritonehands/jitsi-gcp/README.md

 ## What is Jitsi?

-Jitsi is a multi-platform open-source video conferencing platform. https://jitsi.org
+Jitsi is a multi-platform open-source video conferencing service. https://jitsi.org

 ## Rationale